Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 Winding river in Autumn Forest, Beechenwood Forest and Sculpture trail, Forest of Dean, UK

-The first on our list of things to do with kids in the Forest of Dean is a visit to Beechenhurst.
+The first on our list of things to do in the Forest of Dean with kids is a visit to Beechenhurst.

 Nature-lovers and walkers will also love Beechenhurst.
 It has 4 waymarked walking trails, which all lead through the ancient woodlands.
 We chose the circular Sculpture Trail, which follows a path for 4.5 miles around the forest.